NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/AnimatedParam.rst

 then the view-specific values and animation will be removed and all subsequent access to these values will return the value of the *Main* view.
 See :ref:`the section on multi-view<multiViewParams>` for more infos.

+.. method:: NatronEngine.AnimatedParam.getViewsList ()

+Returns a list of all views that have a different value in the parameter.
+All views of the project that do not appear in this list are considered to be the same as the first view returned by this function.